Shubham-Mate/ML4Sci-DeepLense-Solution/README.md

 2. Subhalo substructure
 3. Vortex substructure

+### Task II: Lens Finding
+Build a model identifying lenses using PyTorch or Keras.

 ### Task III: Image Super-Resolution
 - **Task III.A**: Train a deep learning-based super resolution algorithm of your choice to upscale low-resolution strong lensing images using the provided high-resolution samples as ground truths.
 - **Task III.B**: Train a deep learning-based super-resolution algorithm of your choice to enhance low-resolution strong lensing images using a limited dataset of real HR/LR pairs collected from HSC and HST telescopes.